Prison consultant

-A prison consultant provides newly convicted criminals with advice on how to cope and survive in the unfamiliar surroundings of prison.
-Prison consultants may also provide a client's attorney with advice on how to lobby the sentencing judge for a shorter sentence, and how to get a client sentenced to a lower security level prison (the higher a prison's security level, the more violent and dangerous).
-They may advise white-collar and celebrity criminals, high-level drug dealers and disgraced politicians to help them navigate the society of prison and make the most of their stay.
+A prison consultant provides newly convicted criminals with advice on how to cope and survive in prison.
+Prison consultants may also provide a client's attorney with advice on how to lobby the sentencing judge for a shorter sentence and get a client sentenced to a lower security level prison.
+They may advise white-collar and celebrity criminals, high-level drug dealers and disgraced politicians to help them navigate prison.

-Consultants charge anywhere from several hundred to many thousands of dollars, with no promises made.
+Prison consultants charge anywhere from several hundred to many thousands of dollars, with no promises made.
 Among their past clients have been Lori Loughlin, Bernard Madoff, Michael Milken, Ivan Boesky, Mike Tyson, Michael Vick, Plaxico Burress, Martha Stewart, and Leona Helmsley.

 Practitioners

 Becoming a prison consultant requires no formal training or certification, and no agency tracks those in the business.
 Certifications for prison consultants exist, but none are issued by an accredited entity.
 Most people who hold themselves out as prison consultants are ex-convicts who, by the nature of their background, are considered to be disreputable.
 Most prison consultants are sole-practitioners, giving cause for further skepticism.

 Despite skepticism, the industry is changing; what first was a service accessed only by the rich and famous, services are increasingly being accepted by middle-class convicts.
 As the field of practitioners grows, consultants with non-traditional incarceration experience have entered the industry to offer services to those skeptical of solo-practitioners and convicts without verifiable success in custody, including undercover inmates and reality television celebrities from A&E Networks program 60 Days In.

 The Federal Bureau of Prisons takes no position on consulting.